ofallonlabs/saeedmirshekari/_src/blog/saeeds-world-through-data-did-the-world-sell-lots-of-arms-to-iraq-during-the-iran-iraq-war-in-80s-yes-but-also-to-iran.md

 ## The Python Codes

-Below you can find the code I developed to generate the plot I wanted to see to answer my question through data above:
+Below you can find the code I developed to generate the plot I wanted to see to answer my question through data above.
+You can also simply change the name of the countries in the code and it will generate the appropriate plots for you with a press of button.
+Here is my code:

 <script src="https://gist.github.com/smirs/8cc613b4c93f4e6bfe8a85bc1d258cfc.js"></script>